usc-bbdl/usc-bbdl.github.io/bookchpt.md

 Inouye JM, Kutch JJ, and Valero-Cuevas FJ.<br>
 <b><a href="../Papers/InouyeRSS.pdf">
 "Optimizing the Topology of Tendon-Driven Fingers: Rationale, Predictions and Implementation."</a></b><br>
-in The Human Hand: A Source of Inspiration for Robotic Hands, Springer Tracts in Advanced Robotics (STAR) series, Balasubramanian, R. and Santos, V.J., Eds., Springer, Heidelberg, 95: p.247-266, 2014.<br>
+The Human Hand: A Source of Inspiration for Robotic Hands, Springer Tracts in Advanced Robotics (STAR) series, Balasubramanian, R. and Santos, V.J., Eds., Springer, Heidelberg, 95: p.247-266, 2014.<br>

 <br>